drewbelf/cv/index.md

 **Faculy Senate Representative**.
 Task Force on Perception of Value in Higher Education (A): Develop a multi-faceted approach to the Bonaventure educational experience that highlights strong academic quality and ethical leadership informed by our Catholic Franciscan mission.
 University Planning Commission.

 `2023–24`
 **Workshop co-facilitator**.
-"Living like a Franciscan" Workshop (organized by Dr. Russell Woodruff, chair of philosophy department).
+"Living like a Franciscan" Workshop.
+Philosophy Department.

 `2023`
 **Committee member**.
 Search for Interim Dean of Arts and Sciences (2023–24).